Hasbara: Characteristics

 Different terms have been used to describe Israel's and other actors' efforts to reach audiences abroad.
 Hasbara was formally introduced to the Zionist vocabulary by Nahum Sokolow.
 Hasbara (הַסְבָּרָה) has no direct English translation, but roughly means "explaining".
 It is a communicative strategy that "seeks to explain actions, whether or not they are justified".
 As it focuses on providing explanations about one's actions, hasbara has been called a "reactive and event-driven approach".
 Most early practitioners of what became known as hasbara were Arabic-speaking Jews who published papers in Arabic to explain Zionism's goals to Arabs.
-These efforts were led by Arabic-speaking Jews like Nissim Malul, Shimon Moyal, Esther Moyal, Avraham Elmalih, and Yehuda Burla.
+These efforts were led by Arabic-speaking Jews such as Nissim Malul, Shimon Moyal, Esther Moyal, Avraham Elmalih, and Yehuda Burla.
 In 2003, Ron Schleifer called hasbara "a positive-sounding synonym for 'propaganda'".

 Israeli practitioners tend to label their communicative efforts public diplomacy, not hasbara.
 They consider a focus on "explaining" too defensive and prefer to actively determine the agenda by being less reactive and more proactive, moving to a more comprehensive, long-term strategic approach.
 Israeli public diplomacy encompasses different forms of communication and other forms of interaction with the public abroad.
-For instance, Israel engages in open and fully attributable, unidirectional mass communication that targets so far unaffiliated civil populations in other countries (a form of communication Hirschberger defines as "external communication"), both via social media and traditional mass media.
+For instance, Israel engages in open and fully attributable, unidirectional mass communication that targets so far unaffiliated civil populations in other countries (sometimes defined as "external communication"), both via social media and traditional mass media.
 The Israeli government uses this type of communication especially to depict Israel positively (a communication strategy Hirschberger calls "branding").
 The Israeli government and pro-Israeli groups also use interventive communication to counter what they see as attempts at delegitimisation of Israel, e.g., in the context of BDS.
 The Israeli government also engages in activities beyond communicative efforts in social media and the traditional mass media, e.g., in the form of cultural diplomacy.
 The communicative efforts of pro-Israeli civil society groups are partially also called "advocacy".

 Edward Said wrote in 2001 that hasbara methods used during the Second Intifada included lunches and free trips for influential journalists; seminars for Jewish university students; invitations to members of Congress; pamphlets and money for election campaigns; telling photographers and writers what to photograph or write about; lecture and concert tours by prominent Israelis; frequent references to the Holocaust; and newspaper advertisements attacking Arabs and praising Israel.

 In 2012, the Israeli Foreign Ministry published new guidelines on the appropriate use of social media methods by its diplomatic staff.
-There have been multiple embarrassing and inappropriate tweets and posts by Israeli embassies, such as one in Ireland criticizing a Knesset member.
+This was prompted by multiple embarrassing and inappropriate tweets and posts by Israeli diplomats, such as one instance when the Israeli embassy in Dublin used its Twitter account to disparage Knesset member Haneen Zoabi over remarks she had made while visiting Ireland.
+After these incidents, Foreign Ministry Digital Diplomacy Department head Yoram Murad sent out a message to Israeli diplomats titled "What is the difference between a press briefing and a tweet?", the first sentence of which read, "As far as you're concerned, there is no difference".